Iron is a mineral vital to the proper function of hemoglobin, a protein needed to transport oxygen in the blood and perform other various processes.

 A shortage of iron in the blood can lead to a range of serious health problems, including iron deficiency anemia.
-Around 10 million people in the United States have low iron levels, and roughly 5 million of these have been diagnosed with iron deficiency anemia.
+Around 10 million people in the United States have low iron levels, and roughly

 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular vitamins and minerals.
 It provides an in-depth look at recommended intake of iron, its possible health benefits, foods high in iron, and any potential health risks of consuming too much iron.